infernojs/inferno/documentation/v9-migration.md

 ## ES module bundle extension is now `.mjs`

+`inferno.esnext.js` bundle has been removed and replaced with `inferno.mjs` bundle.
-Inferno bundles have been renamed:
+The following bundles have been renamed:

 `inferno.esm.js` is now `inferno.mjs`